 3. In conversation, if someone asks what you do, it is not an invitation to bury them in details and chase them down.
-Come up with a simple answer or question like Marc Militello does on the CD listed above.
+Come up with a simple answer or question.
 Turn the conversation back to the other person.
 If they keep asking more about it, say something simple like, “Now isn’t really the time and place, but why don’t you give me your number and we can meet up at a better time and discuss it.”
 There are many things you can say here.
 Remember, it’s not the exact words as much as it is your posture.

 4. You have nothing to lose when meeting new people.
-Even if they ultimately don’t ever become a customer or member in LIFE, you may just make a great new friend.
+Even if they ultimately don’t ever become a customer or associate in Bonvera, you may just make a great new friend.
 In fact, it has happened to Kait and me a few times.

 Ok, let’s get into some of the specifics of how to meet some new people.
 There are basically two different ways that I routinely meet new people.
 I’ll order them based on the frequency in which they produce plans.